 Having returned from the island we follow the Eastern section of the beautiful Ring of Kerry, stopping after only about half an hour to have lunch at Ladies View Cafe, which also boasts a souvenir shop.
 We continue along the Ring of Kerry for the better part of two hours, also taking in part of the Skellig Ring, an extension to the Ring of Kerry, until we come to a little bay named after St Finian, where we could stop and enjoy the sandy beach and maybe go paddle in the sea for a little bit if the weather is good and there is an appetite for it.

-before continuing on to Portmagee and the Skellig Experience Visitors’ Centre, in preparation for the planned boat trips on the following day, hopefully a less windy day than when the below photo of Valentia island lighthouse was taken!
+before continuing on to Valentia island via Portmagee, from where the planned boat trips will hopefully be taking off on the following day, hoping for it to be a less windy day than when the below photo of Valentia island lighthouse was taken!

 Maps for the third day: